kouei/mit-missing-semester/04.Data-Wrangling/README.md

 2. [RegexOne](https://regexone.com) is a good place to practice regular expressions.
 3. Use `$ wc -l` to count number of lines in a file.
 4. Use `uniq` to remove adjacent duplicated lines from a file.
 That means you need to call `sort` first.
+5. Use `cat FILE | tr "[:upper:]" "[:lower:]"` to transform all characters in FILE to lowercase.
-5. Use `$ paste -sd,` to combine multiple lines into a single line which is separated by ","
+6. Use `$ paste -sd,` to combine multiple lines into a single line which is separated by ","
-6. `$ xargs [COMMAND]` will take its input and send to COMMAND as its arguments.
+7. `$ xargs [COMMAND]` will take its input and send to COMMAND as its arguments.

 # Exercise
 1.